Click here to check out the key highlights of Union Budget 2025!

 • Unified Payments Interface Quick Response Code (UPI QR Code) (BHIM-UPI QR Code)

 The introduction of section 269SU is part of the government’s initiative for the promotion of digital payments and a cashless economy.
 The government is promoting low-cost digital modes of payment such as BHIM UPI, UPI-QR Code, Aadhaar Pay, certain debit cards, NEFT, RTGS etc., to promote a cashless economy.
-Hence, the government has introduced section 269SU mandating business establishments with annual turnover more than Rs 50 crore to offer certain low-cost digital modes of payment to their customers.
+Hence, the government has introduced section 269SU mandating business establishments with an annual turnover of more than Rs 50 crore to offer certain low-cost digital modes of payment to their customers.

-• The taxpayer should select ‘continue’ and under the tab ‘compliance’, update the prescribed modes of payment under section 269SU:
+• The taxpayer should select ‘continue’ and, under the tab ‘compliance’, update the prescribed modes of payment under section 269SU

-Penalty for non-compliance with Section 269SU
+Penalty For Non-Compliance With Section 269SU

 The authority to impose the penalty vests with the Joint Commissioner of Income Tax.
-Such a person would be ordinarily issued a show-cause notice to prove why penalty should not be imposed for non-compliance.
+Such a person would be ordinarily issued a show-cause notice to prove why a penalty should not be imposed for non-compliance.
 Also, the Joint Commissioner may not impose a penalty if the person defaulting with the provisions of section 269SU proves that there were good and sufficient reasons for such failure.

 A new section 10A was inserted in the Payment and Settlement Systems Act, 2007 with effect from 1 November 2019.
 The Section mentions that no bank or payment system provider shall impose any charge upon anyone, either directly or indirectly, for using the electronic modes of payment prescribed under section 269SU of the Income Tax Act, 1961.
 The Section was also introduced by the Finance (No. 2) Act, 2019.